pawsha/GettingAndCleaningData/CODEBOOK.md

 <br>

-2. Extracts only the mean and std measurement columns
+Step 2 - Extracts only the mean and std measurement columns

     - Loads the activity labels from activity_labels.txt
     - Loads the features labels from the feature.txt